We have broken SHA-1 in practice.

 GIT strongly relies on SHA-1 for the identification and integrity checking of all file objects and commits.
 It is essentially possible to create two GIT repositories with the same head commit hash and different contents, say a benign source code and a backdoored one.
 An attacker could potentially selectively serve either repository to targeted users.
 This will require attackers to compute their own collision.

-Yes - please exercise care, as SHA-1 colliding files are currently breaking SVN repositories.
+Previous version are affected by the attack.
 Subversion servers use SHA-1 for deduplication and repositories become corrupted when two colliding files are committed to the repository.
 This has been discovered in WebKit's Subversion repository and independently confirmed by us.
 We noticed that in some cases, due to the corruption, further commits are blocked.

 Consider using safer alternatives, such as SHA-256, or SHA-3.